The Israel-Hamas War: The Day After

 Some analysts, including Israelis, did not believe there was an alternative to the PA but insisted that the PA would have to do more than make cosmetic changes.
 Maurice Hirsch and Yossi Kuperwasser, for example, said the PA would have to condemn the October 7 massacre, end the pay-for-slay policy, recognize Israel as the state of the Jewish people, cease all incitement to murder and glorification of terror, immediately halt all PA attacks on Israel in international forums, and actively fight terror.

 PA officials were also talking about including Hamas in the reformed government, a non-starter for Israel.
-They also were wary of taking control of Gaza and being seen as tools of the Israelis.
+They were also wary of taking control of Gaza and being seen as tools of the Israelis.

 A problem for Israel is that its desire to see leaders of clans in Gaza assume authority is nearly impossible so long as Hamas exists.
 Any Palestinian who agrees to an Israeli plan will be treated as a collaborator.
 Even before the war ended, for example, a clan leader was executed after Hamas heard he had been contacted to assist in the distribution of aid.